lbertrand417/IGD301-blog/content/blog/lab3.md

 ![Bowling ball](http://lbertrand417.github.io/IGD301-blog/bowling.gif)

 Concerning the evaluation of the locomotion method, I would like to evaluate the fun of the user through a questionnaire and compare it to the fun of a simple teleportation.
 I also want to study the ease of learning and ease of use, which are two criteria related to fun.
-Indeed, if the tool is too hard or too easy to learn or use it becomes less fun.
+Indeed, if the tool is too hard or too easy to learn or use it becomes less funny.
 Finally, I want to study the precision since the goal is to have more or less precise balls according to their type.
 For this, I could ask the user to try to aim at an area and evaluate the success rate according to the type of ball.